-- Demonstrate competencies in theoretical concepts and applications in the areas of algebra and calculus. - 2.
-Demonstrate competencies in theoretical concepts and applications in the areas of statistics and probability. - Be able to apply well-understood computational techniques in problem solving. - Be able to apply general mathematical models, theories and data analytics techniques to translate and propose solutions to problems from science and engineering. - 5.
+- Demonstrate competencies in theoretical concepts and applications in the 1. areas of algebra and calculus. - Demonstrate competencies in theoretical concepts and applications in the 2. areas of statistics and probability. - Be able to apply well-understood computational techniques in problem 3. solvina. - 4.
+Be able to apply general mathematical models, theories and data analytics techniques to translate and propose solutions to problems from science and enaineerina. - 5.
 Be able to properly communicate mathematical concepts for data analysis and write mathematical ideas in precise manner.

-- Term exams covering competencies of each discipline and a final, comprehensive exam. - 2.
-Computer projects covering problem breakdown; programming code; graphical presentation of results and testing for general situations. - 3.
-Reading and reproducing research papers. - 4.
-Final term project with and presentation.
+1. Term exams covering competencies of each discipline and a final, comprehensive exam.

+- 2. Computer projects covering problem breakdown; programming code; graphical presentation of results and testing for general situations. - 3.
+Reading and reproducing research papers. - 4 Final term project with and presentation.